Powerful Database Migration

 You can also explore the data of each table, edit the data directly in the powerful grid, import/export cell values from/to disk and more.

-That's all for this basic MySQL to Interbase conversion tutorial.
+That's all for this basic dBase to MySQL conversion tutorial.
 Full Convert is very powerful - it's very easy to use, but offers much more than presented here.

 We invite you to explore Full Convert more, and, of course, to purchase it.
 If you want to test it yourself, just download a free trial.